-Canon 1D X versus Olympus E-M1 II
+Canon 1D X vs Olympus E-M1 II

-The Canon EOS-1D X and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in October 2011 and September 2016.
+The Canon EOS-1D X and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in October 2011 and September 2016.
 The 1DX is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (54 percent) than the Canon 1D X. Moreover, the E-M1 II is substantially lighter (63 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.